 How about a quick guess of which home is going to be worth more on a dollars per square foot basis?

 This example clearly shows that you can not take the average price per-square-foot and multiply it times the square footage of the home you are thinking about buying.
 There are far too many variables involved with the characteristics of a home to make a generalization like that.
 It just doesn’t work that way.
 The pricing per-square-foot simply gives you average or median ranges; it shows you trends in the market.
 It does not compute value!
+Want to view an even more detailed post that shows you why price per square foot in not an accurate way to value a home?
+This article not only touches on how homes are very different from one another but it also goes into an in-depth discussion of how much location can impact the price of a home.

 The comparison above only touches on one reason why cost per square foot is a poor indicator.
 There are others including the fact that prices per-square-foot can vary based on the homes location, improvements, condition, age and updates, including lot sizes, and whether it’s a one-story, two story or split-level home, among other things.
+This article analyzes all of these things in an easy to understand way.
+Is it any wonder why those who try to use price per square foot get their home price completely wrong?

-I think it is easy to see that if home “A” was also located in the best part of town and home “B” was not, the disparity of the selling price is going to be even greater which would change the price per square foot between the two homes.
+Going back to the above example, I think it is easy to see that if home “A” was also located in the best part of town and home “B” was not, the disparity of the selling price is going to be even greater which would change the price per square foot between the two homes.

 One of the best reasons for even looking at the price per square foot of a home is to see what the trends are in an area.
 You can look at the average price per square foot over a given time period and see whether overall market are values going up or down.
+The only time price per square foot can be useful is when all the homes are completely uniform.
+Of course this does not happen all that often!
+Typically you would see this in a neighborhood where all the homes were built by the same builder and have very similar amenities.
+This does not happen on a regular basis.

 In Massachusetts one of the other factors that can really skew the averages on the price per square foot of a home is how the square footage is actually calculated.
 In the Greater Boston MLS there is a big disparity on what agents include in the gross living area of a home.
 You will see that some homes include finished basement space and others do not.
 This can cause quite a fluctuation in how these figures appear when doing an analysis on square footage value.